TorusHyperV/XboxOne-EXXX-err-Codes/README.md

 **Solution:** Perform an [OSU](https://support.xbox.com/en-US/help/hardware-network/console/offline-system-update) and check that the disk is not damaged.
 Replace if damaged.

 ### E105:
-_No HDD was found_ or _Corrupted file in the HDD_ or _Corrupted file in the eMMC_
+_No HDD was found_ / _Corrupted file in the HDD_ / _Corrupted file in the eMMC_
 This error seems to occur whenever an OS file cannot be found or is corrupted, either in the eMMC, or in the Hard Disk.

-**Solution 1:** Plug an HDD into the sata port.
+* **Solution 1:** Plug an HDD into the sata port.
 Check that the sata port is not damaged.
-**Solution 2:** eMMC might be damaged and failing to read properly.
+* **Solution 2:** eMMC might be damaged and failing to read properly.
 Try to dump eMMC, and then replace eMMC with a new part.
 Restore dump into the new eMMC.
 [VIDEO](https://www.youtube.com/watch?v=XJVitvPhe_M)
-**Note:** The original eMMC must be readable enough to get the console's certificate.
+* **Note:** The original eMMC must be readable enough to get the console's certificate.
 The rest of the memory is not necessary, but an Xbox One won't work without its factory-issued unique console certificate.

 ### E106:
-_No HDD was found_ or _Corrupted file in the HDD_ or _Corrupted file in the eMMC_
+_No HDD was found_ / _Corrupted file in the HDD_ / _Corrupted file in the eMMC_

 This error seems to occur whenever an OS file cannot be found or is corrupted, either in the eMMC, or in the Hard Disk.
 (Almost like _E105_)
 **Solution:** Same as _E105_

 ### E107:
 Unknown/Pending Documentation